Karyaustuncelik/DSA_210_TermProject/README.md

-My Personal Weight Loss Journey
+My Personal Weight Loss Journey – A Data-Driven Approach

 Why I Decided to Do This